WICG/turtledove/FLEDGE.md

 #### 3.5 Prioritizing Interest Groups

-When an InterestGroup has a non-empty `priorityVector`, its priority is dynically calculted before applying `perBuyerGroupLimits`.
+When an interest group has a non-empty `priorityVector`, its priority is dynically calculted before applying `perBuyerGroupLimits`.
 To do this, the sparse dot product of interest group's `priorityVector` is multiplied by a `prioritySignals` vector.
 The `prioritySignals` vector is the result of merging the following objects, which all have strings as keys and numbers as values, with entry in objects earlier in the list taking priority over entries later in the list:

 * The interest group's `prioritySignalsOverrides` field.
 * A browser-generated `prioritySignals` object, defined below.